Integrable Complex Structures on Twistor Spaces: Complex Structures on Twistor Spaces

 \subsection{The Complex Structures}

-Now let $E \longrightarrow (M,I)$ be an even dimensional bundle that is fibered over an almost complex manifold and let $\nabla$ be a connection on $E$.
-We will define the following almost complex structure on the total space of $\pi: \mathcal{C}(E) \longrightarrow M$ and explore its integrability conditions in the next section.
+Now let $E \longrightarrow (M,I)$ be an even rank real vector bundle that is fibered over an almost complex manifold and let $\nabla$ be a connection on $E$.
+We will define the following almost complex structure on the total space of $\pi: \mathcal{C}(E) \longrightarrow M$ and will explore its integrability conditions in the next section.

 \begin{defi} $\boldsymbol{\mathcal{J}^{(\nabla,I)}:}$ First use $\nabla$ to split

 and then let

 where $A \in V_{J}\mathcal{C} \subset EndE|_{\pi(J)}$ and $v^{\nabla} \in H^{\nabla}_{J}\mathcal{C}$ is the horizontal lift of $v \in T_{\pi(J)}M.$